HOW TO USE SUPER CRUISE™

 - When Lane Change On Demand is finished changing lanes, you’ll see a message in your DIC that says the lane change is complete.
 If you fully latched the turn signal to begin Lane Change On Demand, you must unlatch it when the lane change is finished to turn off the turn signal.

 Early in a Lane Change On Demand maneuver, you can cancel it by moving the turn signal stalk away from the direction of the lane change.
 When you do this, your vehicle will return to its original lane and the Super Cruise symbol will remain green.
 At any time during the maneuver, you can cancel Lane Change On Demand by manually steering.
 The Super Cruise symbol will turn blue when you do this and the maneuver will be canceled.
 Once your vehicle is centered in the lane, the Super Cruise symbol will transition back to green.

-If Super Cruise detects you aren’t paying attention, if it cannot detect lane lines or detects a vehicle entering the lane after you have transitioned far enough out of the previous lane, you will see a DIC message indicating Lane Change On Demand has been canceled.
+If Super Cruise detects you aren’t paying attention, if it cannot detect lane lines or if it detects a vehicle entering the lane after you’ve started transitioning out of the previous lane, you will see a DIC message indicating Lane Change On Demand has been canceled.
 The Super Cruise symbol will then turn red and you will need to immediately retake control of the vehicle.

-If your vehicle has Automatic Lane Change capability and it’s enabled in the vehicle’s Settings menu, Super Cruise may initiate a lane change under the following conditions:
+On GMC models equipped with Super Cruise, if the Automatic Lane Change capability is enabled in the vehicle’s Settings menu, Super Cruise may initiate a lane change under the following conditions:

 - The Super Cruise System may initiate a lane change to the left or right to pass a slower-moving vehicle ahead and a subsequent lane change to return to your original lane.